ArtHitParade

 The drawing is neat, without falling into the provocative eroticism of Wesselmann.
 Roy relies on previous images of his art improved by removing clothes and modernizing accessories.

 The woman with the yellow flower is standing alone, concentrating on her phone call.
 Does the person on the other end of the line appreciate that she is nude?
 The heart of the flower is like a question mark.
-This canvas painted in 1994, 233 x 183 cm, is estimated $ 12M, for sale by Christie's in New York on May 15.
-Here is the link to the catalog.
+This canvas painted in 1994, 233 x 183 cm, was sold for $ 23.6M from a lower estimate of $ 12M by Christie's on May 15, 2013, lot 49.

 In the early 1960s women find another role to their own bodies.
 Partially or fully unveiled, it is no more only a call to the sexual partner but a symbol of a new freedom.